andyli/blog/content/posts/2009/2009-11-24_css-only-experiements.md

 [Open experiment](/wp-content/uploads/2009/11/css-experiment_click-challenge.php)

-This one is webkit browsers only (Chrome, Safari).
+This one is Webkit browsers only (Chrome, Safari).

 This is the latest experiment I made, which is really a playable game.
 [CSS keyframe animation][] is used to simulate a timer.
 Lots of